Registration data reports

 • Our permanent register tells us how many nurses and midwives in the United Kingdom (UK) and nursing associates in England are currently able to practise.
 Not everyone on our register will currently be working.

 • The nursing associate role was introduced in 2019 in England only.
+The Welsh Government has committed to introducing nursing associates in Wales subject to changes in our legislation.
 It bridges the gap between registered nurses, and health and care assistants.
-Some nursing associates have registered addresses in Scotland and Wales.
+Some nursing associates have registered addresses in Scotland, Wales and Northern Ireland.

-• Where we say ‘country of initial registration’ we mean that the data refers to where people first held professional registration as a nurse, midwife or nursing associate.
-Where we say ‘country of training’ we mean that the data refers to where people trained rather than where they first held professional registration.
+• Where we say ‘country of training’ we mean that the data refers to where people trained rather than where they first held professional registration as a nurse, midwife or nursing associate.

 • The number of joiners, leavers and total people registered won’t add up exactly.
 That’s because the joiner's data only includes people joining the register for the first time.
 It doesn’t include people who re-joined after a break from practising.